-When living in a new country it can be a great thing to offer your free time to help the local community.
+When living in a new country, it can be a great thing to offer your free time to help the local community.
 One such way is volunteering for a nonprofit organization (NPO).

 Hands On Tokyo was founded in December 2006 with a working Board of Directors comprising both Japanese and foreign nationals committed to making volunteer activities more accessible and accelerating the growth of volunteerism in the Tokyo area.
-Hands On Tokyo collaborates with many local organizations to encourage senior citizens, revitalize playgrounds, deliver food to the hungry, support people with visual impairment and inspire children in children’s homes, amongst other projects.
+Hands On Tokyo collaborates with many local organizations to encourage senior citizens, revitalize playgrounds, deliver food to the hungry, support people with visual impairment, and inspire children in children’s homes, among other projects.

+Helping pets one step at a time, Animal Walk Tokyo was formed in 2010 and is an animal-loving community for like-minded people to come together to help our four-legged friends in Tokyo.
 AWT started by holding fundraising events for local animal rescue groups.
-They use their events to raise awareness among the local community that animals do suffer around us, and that everyone can help.
-100% of all event proceeds are used to donate food, medical supplies and transportation to rescue groups saving animals in the area.
-Though they are not currently looking for volunteers, they do hold regular events that can be followed by liking their Facebook page.
+They use their activities to raise awareness among the local community that animals do suffer around us and that everyone can help.
+100% of all event proceeds go to donate food, medical supplies, and transportation for rescue groups saving animals in the area.
+Though they are not currently looking for volunteers, they do hold regular events that can be followed on Facebook.

 Founded in 1896, Tokyo International Players (TIP) is a 100% volunteer-run organization and the oldest running English language theatre company in Japan.
-Volunteers can participate as actors, but there are also numerous backstage volunteer opportunities including set design, costume construction, props, stage management, lighting, and more.
+Volunteers can participate as actors, but there are also numerous backstage volunteer opportunities, including set design, costume construction, props, stage management, lighting, and more.

 How to volunteer here: www.tokyoplayers.org/index.php/en/get-involved/volunteer

-Photo: http://www.handsontokyo.org/ Screen grab -Modified
+Photo: http://www.handsontokyo.org/ Screengrab -Modified

-Photo: http://2hj.org/english/ Screen grab -Modified
+Photo: http://2hj.org/english/ Screengrab -Modified

-Photo: http://www.nacsj.or.jp/english/index.html Screen grab -Modified
+Photo: http://www.nacsj.or.jp/english/index.html Screengrab -Modified

-Photo: http://www.amnesty.or.jp/en/get-involved/ Screen grab -Modified
+Photo: http://www.amnesty.or.jp/en/get-involved/ Screengrab -Modified

-Photo: www.runforthecure.org Screen grab -Modified
+Photo: www.runforthecure.org Screengrab -Modified